Updated on August 19th, 2022 by Nate Parsh

-Telecom giant AT&T Inc. (T) has long been a reliable dividend holding for income investors.
+Telecom giant AT&T Inc. (T) had long been a reliable dividend holding for income investors.
 AT&T has typically offered a high dividend yield well above the market average.
-In addition, AT&T has increased its dividend each year for over 30 consecutive years, earning it a place on the exclusive Dividend Aristocrats list.
+And prior to its spinoff announcement and recent dividend reduction, AT&T was a Dividend Aristocrat thanks to its 30+ years of rising dividends.

 The Dividend Aristocrats are a group of 65 stocks in the S&P 500 Index with 25+ consecutive years of dividend increases.

 You can download a complete list of all 65 Dividend Aristocrats (plus important financial metrics like dividend yields and price-to-earnings ratios) by clicking on the link below:

 Now, AT&T has largely completed the process of getting rid of many major assets it has acquired in recent years—including DIRECTV and WarnerMedia.
 These moves resulted in the company reducing its dividend from $2.08/share to $1.11/share.

 Note: The company’s May 2022 dividend was — according to AT&T — at the lower $1.11/year ($0.2775 quarterly) rate.

 This article will discuss AT&T’s mega-merger, and how AT&T shareholders should position themselves moving forward.

 AT&T is a telecommunications giant, providing a wide range of services, including wireless, broadband, and television.
 The company previously operated three business units: